howardkyu/Lightrail-API-V2-Docs/docs/promotions.md

 ```

 #### 2. A Unique Code Promotion
-In the [Promotion Program Creation Flow](www.lightrail.com) (not yet live) you'll select the option "Unique Code Promotion".
+In the [Promotion Program Creation Flow](www.lightrail.com) (not yet live) you'll select the option "Unique Promotion Code".
 Once you've created the Promotion Program, all you need is the `programId`.

 Below is the request to issue a unique code promotion.